 We are a multi-disciplinary team of academics who are linked by our interest in the ‘Digital Society’ and ‘Data’ and a desire to make a multi-disciplinary contribution to advancing knowledge and practice in this area.

-The seminar series therefore takes a multi-disciplinary, and critical perspective to consider the psychological, social, technical and legal aspects of this area.
-It will explore a range of issues related to IT use and well-being as well as the difficulties of assessing wellbeing in this way, with a view to developing ideas for future research and practice.
-The seminars will involve 4-5 speakers and will provide plenty of opportunity for discussion.
-The seminars will involve academics from work psychology, management, information science, law and sociology, as well as organisational representatives.
-This is a valuable opportunity for learning, developing ideas and to influence the research agenda going forward.
+The seminar series therefore took a multi-disciplinary, and critical perspective to consider the psychological, social, technical and legal aspects of this area. it explored a range of issues related to IT use and well-being as well as the difficulties of assessing wellbeing in this way, with a view to developing ideas for future research and practice.
+The seminars involved 4-5 speakers and provided plenty of opportunity for discussion.
+The seminars involved academics from work psychology, management, information science, law and sociology, as well as organisational representatives.

 This seminar series is also supported by the Digital Society Network at the University of Sheffield